 In the midst of Christmas preparations, it’s easy to feel like your energy is zapped.
 Instead of crashing on the couch and missing out on all of the fun, make your days merry and bright by taking a few minutes of alone time.
 Focus on taking deep breaths so that you are more aware of the present and are able to relax your body and mind.
-You will increase your energy, improve your mood and appreciate everything around you.
+You will increase your energy, improve your mood and appreciate everything around you this holiday season.

 4. Get a good night’s sleep

 Aim for beauty sleep or as close to eight hours as you can.
 When you get less sleep than your body needs, your smile will get lost as you struggle to keep focused.
 Sleep deprivation means feeling lethargic, moody, irritable and unable to concentrate.
 Too little sleep means your cortisol levels will increase, which leads to elevated body fat storage and more cravings for those Christmas cookies.
 Enjoy the parties, but make sure you leave with enough time to get that beauty sleep.